Is Argan Oil Comedogenic?

 • Rated 5 (highest likelihood of clogging pores): wheat germ oil

-As a general rule, people with acne-prone or oily skin should avoid highly-comedogenic oils, while people with drier skin types can typically handle all oils pretty well.
+As a general rule, people with acne-prone or oily skin should avoid highly comedogenic oils, while those with drier skin types can typically handle most oils well.

-Everyone’s skin is a little bit different, so you should look at this rating system as a general guide, not as a concrete rule.
+Everyone’s skin is a little bit different, so you should view this rating system as a general guide, not a concrete rule.

 Argan Oil On Your Skin